ELELAB/cancermuts/docs/tutorial.md

 >>> cb = cBioPortal()
 ```

-In this case, cBioPortal will gather mutations from all cancer studies available
+In this case, Cancermuts will gather mutations from all cancer studies available
 in cBioPortal.
 {% endhint %}